loomio/loomio_help/content/user_manual/users/_index.md

 ---
 title: Using Loomio
-description: Signing in and configuring your Loomio user account
+description: Signing in and configuring your Loomio user account.
 weight: 20
 menu:
   main: